 If you're planning to buy a new iPhone, or upgrade your existing model, it's the existing iPhone generations (opens in new tab) you'll want to focus on.
 The iPhone 13 Pro (opens in new tab) is the latest, but it only represents a series of fairly small or incremental changes on the iPhone 12 Pro (opens in new tab).
 On paper, it's certainly the one with the better camera, but how different is it in use, really?
 Read on to find out...

 iPhone 12 Pro vs iPhone 13 Pro: Camera(opens in new tab)

-In many respects, both the iPhone 13 Pro and the iPhone 12 Pro are very similar.
-Both offer a triple lens set up, and each has a standard, ultra-wide and a telephoto lens.
+The iPhone 13 Pro and iPhone 12 Pro are very similar, in many respects.
+Both feature a triple lens set up, and each has a standard, ultra-wide and a telephoto lens.
 But there’s been some small but key changes under the hood.

 The iPhone 13 Pro’s standard lens, which is 26mm equivalent, has a slightly faster aperture (f/1.5 vs f/1.6) and also uses the larger sensor size previously only found in the iPhone 12 Pro Max.
-Put these two specifications together and we should see better low-light performance.
+Putting these two specifications together adds up to better low-light performance.
 On a similar note, the ultra wide angle lens (13mm equivalent) now has a much wider f/1.8 aperture, when compared to the f/2.4 lens on the iPhone 12 Pro.

 Lastly, the telephoto lens for the iPhone 13 Pro has been bumped up to 3x (78mm equivalent), compared with the 2x of the iPhone 12 Pro, or 2.5x of the iPhone 12 Pro Max.
 You do lose out a little when it comes to aperture though, with the iPhone 13 Pro’s being f/2.8 compared to the iPhone 12 Pro’s f/2.0.